 Moses (Amik) Beaver

-Moses is self-taught, his use of colour revealing.
-He works with acrylic on canvas, Indian Ink on paper and watercolour.
-He is well known in the region for his innovative representation of an interconnected world based in the natural environment.
-While Moses’ work reflects the black lines of traditional Woodlands art, he embraces his own unique style of embedded images of spirits, human faces and animal forms, transcending physical boundaries to the outer dimensions of the spiritual realm.
+Moses was self-taught, his use of colour revealing.
+He worked with acrylic on canvas, Indian Ink on paper and watercolour.
+He was well known in the region for his innovative representation of an interconnected world based in the natural environment.
+While Moses’ work reflects the black lines of traditional Woodlands art, he embraced his own unique style of embedded images of spirits, human faces and animal forms, transcending physical boundaries to the outer dimensions of the spiritual realm.
 In this his work reflects symbolism, realism and abstract imagery.
 The images tell stories, represent ancient teachings of his people and remind those who gaze on the work, we are all connected to each other and the natural world.

 Stories for the First Nations People have always been a major tool of cultural transmission, holding the history, values, beliefs and spirituality of the people.
-Through his paintings, Moses transcends the verbal storytelling history of his People and enters into the realm of visual arts.
-In this, he hopes his work will resonate and awaken an awareness that is at once exciting and empowering, a way for all people to understand an Aboriginal worldview.
-Within this context, story telling through colour and imagery, he contributes to cultural revitalization, an awakening that continues to gather strength among the people to express and share the experience of being in and with the world, not masters of it.
+Through his paintings, Moses transcended the verbal storytelling history of his People and entered into the realm of visual arts.
+In this, he hoped his work would resonate and awaken an awareness that is at once exciting and empowering, a way for all people to understand an Aboriginal worldview.
+Within this context, story telling through colour and imagery, he contributed to cultural revitalization, an awakening that continues to gather strength among the people to express and share the experience of being in and with the world, not masters of it.

-Moses has worked extensively in schools with youth, both mainstream and special education, aboriginal and non-aboriginal.
+Moses worked extensively in schools with youth, both mainstream and special education, aboriginal and non-aboriginal.
 These initiatives were funded for the most part by the Ontario Arts Councils Aboriginal Artists in Education and Artists in Education Programs.
-He has completed projects over the past few years with the theme “story telling through colour and imagery” with paintings, murals and masks in King Fisher, Pikangikum, St Catherine’s, Fort Hope on a few occasions, Summer Beaver, twice in London, Ontario, Fort Severn and Peawanuk, Grimsby, Ontario, Rocky Bay and also in various Thunder Bay schools.
+He completed projects over the past few years with the theme “story telling through colour and imagery” with paintings, murals and masks in King Fisher, Pikangikum, St Catherine’s, Fort Hope on a few occasions, Summer Beaver, twice in London, Ontario, Fort Severn and Peawanuk, Grimsby, Ontario, Rocky Bay and also in various Thunder Bay schools.
 Masks and murals from Moses’ mask making workshop with aboriginal youth at Dennis Franklin Cromarty High School in Thunder Bay were on display at Definitely Superior Art Gallery for the month of November and December, 2004).
 Masks from the mask-making workshop with Grades 6 English and French students at Agnew H. Johnston School in Thunder Bay were put on display at the Thunder Bay Art Gallery for February 2005.
 The Thunder Bay and District Catholic School, St. Thomas Aquinas, independently commissioned Moses to offer three half-day art/culture courses to Grades 4, 5, and 6 students, as did Five Mile School in Thunder Bay.
 He also worked independently with grades 5 and 6 students at Algonquin School for two days in April, 2005.
-Projects funded by the Ontario Arts Councils Artists in Education and Aboriginal Artists in Education for the 2005/2006 academic years will begin in Ottawa.

 Moses donated his time painting/overseeing a massive mural on the wall at Lakehead University, Thunder Bay, for the Aboriginal Awareness Center during aboriginal awareness week, March 15- 20, 2004.
 On June 21, 2004 Moses participated in National Aboriginal Day at Old Fort William Historical Park in Thunder Bay, painting on stage to songs by local Aboriginal singer Alice Sabourin.
 He presented the painting to her as a gift.
 He also donated his time to work with children of all ages building rock sculptures at the Thunder Bay Pass Lake Fall Fair in August, 2004.
 On Februry 17, 2005 Moses was invited to celebrate First Nations Public Library Week “Proud Past, Proud Future” at the Waverley Resource Library.
 A grassroots initiative started in 2000, citizens of Thunder Bay were invited out to celebrate and “Paint with the Artist”.
 While recognizing the vital role of reading and writing especially in today’s society, this workshop explored the Aboriginal history of storytelling as one of the oldest forms of communication.
 Following, a painting was created by Moses, with the assistance of workshop participants, transcending the verbal storytelling history into the realm of visual arts as a form of communication.
 This painting was donated to the library as a permanent piece.
 In August 2005 Moses was invited to participate in the three day Barrie 35th annual Kempenfest Festival, by the MacLaren Art Center, with travel assistance from the Canada Councils Aboriginal Peoples Collaborative Exchange.
 Along with Toronto’s 7th Generation Image Makers, an interactive mural with local and international visitors was completed and put on permanent display in the courtyard at MacLaren Center.